-- The Anglo-Saxons left their homelands in northern Germany, Denmark and The Netherlands and rowed across the North Sea in wooden boats to Britain. - The Jutes settled mainly in Kent, the Angles settled in East Anglia and the Saxons settled in areas of Essex (East Saxons), Sussex (South Saxons), Middlesex (Middle Saxons), and Wessex (West Saxons).
+- The Netherlands and rowed across the North Sea in wooden boats to Britain. - The Jutes settled mainly in Kent, the Angles settled in East Anglia and the Saxons settled in areas of Essex (East Saxons), Sussex (South Saxons), Middlesex (Middle Saxons), and Wessex (West Saxons).